ffdev-info/searching-for-a-signature/episodes/005-pronom-syntax.md

 ::::

-## Combining signatures and sequences.
+## Combining signatures and sequences

 * A Format can have many Signatures - matching any Signature will return a hit.